 The majority of our workforce are employed on permanent contracts.
 However, to respond to the peaks and seasonal variance in food manufacturing we partner with several GLAA registered labour providers.
 We have long standing relationships with our key recruitment providers, and they have robust onboarding and induction processes that highlight how to identify modern slavery to all workers.
 Additionally, we conduct regular audits of our recruitment providers as part of our due diligence in this area.
-In 2023 we reviewed and strengthened our auditing schedule.
+In 2024 we commissioned Slave-Free Alliance to conduct a review of our agency audit template and process.